 Prior to joining the Blavatnik School as a Rhodes Scholar, I concurrently earned a Master of Public Administration with a Certificate in Politics and BA in International Relations, summa cum laude and Phi Beta Kappa from the University of Pennsylvania.
 Most recently, I also worked with the US Department of Justice in the Criminal Division.
 I previously served as an Investigative Aide and Outreach Coordinator for the Monmouth County, New Jersey Department of Consumer Affairs and founded Penn CASE, a community service organisation in Philadelphia which has provided consumer education to over 2,600 residents.

-As an aspiring U.S. federal prosecutor, I have research interests in global governance and international law enforcement cooperation where I hope to develop policies to better address the rise of transnational crime.
-My past research evaluated U.S. programmes to promote criminal procedure reform in Panama.
+As an aspiring US federal prosecutor, I have research interests in global governance and international law enforcement cooperation, where I hope to develop policies to better address the rise of transnational crime.
+My dissertation explores the use of alternatives to extradition in prosecutions of cross-border cybercrime, and my past research evaluated US programmes to promote criminal procedure reform in Panama.
 Upon completing the DPhil, I will attend Yale Law School.